-- x64 version of Windows Server 2008 R2 (Datacenter Edition) - x86 and x64 versions of Windows Server 2008 (Standard Edition) - x86 and x64 versions of Windows Server 2008 (Enterprise Edition) - x86 and x64 versions of Windows Server 2008 (Datacenter Edition) - x86 and x64 versions of Windows Server 2003 (Enterprise Edition)
+- x64 version of Windows Server 2008 R2 (Datacenter Edition) - x86 and x64 versions of Windows Server 2008 (Standard, Enterprise, and Datacenter editions) - x86 and x64 versions of Windows Server 2003 (Enterprise Edition)

 By default, memory hotplug support is disabled for all newly created virtual machines.
 To enable this functionality, you can use the --mem-hotplug option of the prlctl set command.
 For example, to enable the memory hotplug support in the MyVM virtual machine that runs one of the supported operating systems, stop the MyVM virtual machine and run this command: